 \subsection{Distributed Multiagent Transition Systems}

-Here we recall definitions and results regarding distributed multiagent transition systems~\cite{shapiro2021multiagent}, needed for the definitions and proofs of this paper.
+Here we recall definitions and results regarding distributed multiagent transition systems~\cite{shapiro2021multiagent}, needed for defining the notion of a grassroots system and for proving grassroots currencies to be such.
 The original reference introduces them in three stages: transition systems; multiagent; distributed, and in addition to proofs it includes examples illustrating the various concepts.
 Here, we introduce distributed multiagent transition systems at once and simplify other notions by adhering to this special case.

 Assume a set $\Pi$ of agents, each equipped with a single and unique key-pair, and identify an agent $p \in \Pi$ by its public key.
 While the set of all agents $\Pi$ could in principle be infinite (think of all the agents that are yet to be born), when we refer to a particular set of agents $P \subseteq \Pi$ we assume $P$ to be finite.